FlowFuse/website/src/blog/2024/06/calling-python-script-from-node-red.md

 ## Reading Temperature Sensor using Python script

 Now that we've covered how to execute a Python script from Node-RED with a simple example, let's dive into a more practical demonstration where we read sensor data using Python.
-While Node-RED has wide range of community nodes that allows reading diffrent sensors, but for better demostration this example is great so we will use python for this purpose.
+While Node-RED has a wide range of community nodes that allow reading different sensors, for better demonstration this example is great so we will use Python for this purpose.

 Before proceeding, ensure that Node-RED is running on a device connected to a temperature sensor.
-For detailed instructions, refer to [Setting Up Node-RED on Different Hardware](/node-red/hardware/), In my case, I am running Node-RED on a Raspberry Pi 4 with a DHT11 sensor connected to it.
+For detailed instructions, refer to [Setting Up Node-RED on Different Hardware](/node-red/hardware/), In my case, I am running Node-RED on a Raspberry Pi 5 with a DHT11 sensor connected to it.

-1. Drag an Inject node onto the canvas, set repeat to 1 seconds of interval.
+1. Drag an Inject node onto the canvas, and set repeat to 1 seconds of interval.
-2. Drag an Exec node and set the path to `python <filename>.py`, replace the filname to the name of the file which reads the sensor data, make sure the python file doesnt contain the loop.
+2. Drag an Exec node and set the path to `python <filename>.py`, replace the filename with the name of the file which reads the sensor data, make sure the python file doesn't contain the loop.
-3. Drag the JSON node onto the canvas and set the action to "Always convert to JSON objct".
+3. Drag the JSON node onto the canvas and set the action to "Always convert to JSON object".
 4. Drag the Debug node onto the canvas.
-5. Connect the output of the Inject node to the input of Exec node and output of the Exec node to the input of JSON node, and finally the JSON node's output to input of Debug node.
+5. Connect the output of the Inject node to the input of the Exec node and output of the Exec node to the input of the JSON node, and finally the JSON node's output to the input of the Debug node.

-I have given the complete flow which creates the python file to read DHT11 sensor and executes that file after 1 second of interval.
-After deploying the flow you should able to see the sensor data on debug sidebar as shown in the below image.
+I have given the complete flow which creates the Python file to read the DHT11 sensor and executes that file after 1 second of interval.
+After deploying the flow you should able to see the sensor data on the debug sidebar as shown in the below image.

 !["Image showing the Node-RED flow executing the python script that reads the sensor data"](./images/calling-python-scrpt-from-node-red-output.gif "Image showing the Node-RED flow executing the python script that reads the sensor data"){data-zoomable}

-Note: The file uses the [adafruit-circuitpython](https://docs.circuitpython.org/projects/dht/en/latest/index.html) to read the sensor data so make sure install it.
-Additionally the code contains in following flow considers that your sensor's signal pin is connected to GPIO 4.
+Note: The file uses the [adafruit-circuitpython](https://docs.circuitpython.org/projects/dht/en/latest/index.html) to read the sensor data so make sure to install it.
+Additionally, the code contained in the template node in the following flow considers that your sensor's signal pin is connected to GPIO 4.

 {% renderFlow %}
 [{"id":"94bc6fa766c4b397","type":"file","z":"FFF0000000000001","name":"","filename":"~/sensor.py","filenameType":"str","appendNewline":false,"createDir":false,"overwriteFile":"true","encoding":"none","x":610,"y":520,"wires":[["9b08eee57f666de5"]]},{"id":"37453becdf842bd7","type":"template","z":"FFF0000000000001","name":"","field":"payload","fieldType":"msg","format":"handlebars","syntax":"mustache","template":"import time\nimport board\nimport adafruit_dht\nimport json\n\ndef publish():\n    dhtDevice = adafruit_dht.DHT11(board.D4)\n    try:\n        temperature_c = dhtDevice.temperature\n        humidity = dhtDevice.humidity\n\n        # Create JSON object\n        data = {\n            \"temperature_c\": temperature_c,\n            \"humidity\": humidity\n        }\n\n        # Convert JSON object to string and print\n        print(json.dumps(data))\n\n    except RuntimeError as error:\n        print(error.args[0])\n    except Exception as error:\n        dhtDevice.exit()\n        raise error\n    finally:\n        dhtDevice.exit()\n\ndef run():\n    publish()\n\nif __name__ == '__main__':\n    run()\n","output":"str","x":380,"y":520,"wires":[["94bc6fa766c4b397"]]},{"id":"5b3642d39c122576","type":"debug","z":"FFF0000000000001","name":"debug 2","active":true,"tosidebar":true,"console":false,"tostatus":false,"complete":"payload","targetType":"msg","statusVal":"","statusType":"auto","x":880,"y":660,"wires":[]},{"id":"88144cbc887aada9","type":"inject","z":"FFF0000000000001","name":"","props":[],"repeat":"1","crontab":"","once":false,"onceDelay":0.1,"topic":"","x":150,"y":660,"wires":[["c896267214914641"]]},{"id":"1b1d792011ffac2c","type":"inject","z":"FFF0000000000001","name":"","props":[{"p":"kill","v":"g","vt":"str"}],"repeat":"","crontab":"","once":false,"onceDelay":0.1,"topic":"","x":150,"y":520,"wires":[["37453becdf842bd7"]]},{"id":"c896267214914641","type":"exec","z":"FFF0000000000001","command":"python ~/sensor.py -u","addpay":"payload","append":"","useSpawn":"false","timer":"5","winHide":false,"oldrc":false,"name":"","x":400,"y":660,"wires":[["1d02a33a018f0f8d"],[],[]]},{"id":"1d02a33a018f0f8d","type":"json","z":"FFF0000000000001","name":"","property":"payload","action":"","pretty":false,"x":650,"y":660,"wires":[["5b3642d39c122576"]]},{"id":"9b08eee57f666de5","type":"debug","z":"FFF0000000000001","name":"debug 3","active":true,"tosidebar":true,"console":false,"tostatus":false,"complete":"payload","targetType":"msg","statusVal":"","statusType":"auto","x":880,"y":520,"wires":[]},{"id":"343a9f704951f3ed","type":"comment","z":"FFF0000000000001","name":"Create python file that reads the sensor data","info":"","x":510,"y":440,"wires":[]},{"id":"216eb1333b2c264c","type":"comment","z":"FFF0000000000001","name":"Execute the python file that read the data","info":"","x":500,"y":580,"wires":[]}]